BonBon-exchange/archived-bonbon-web-browser/README.md

 ### Notes for Linux

 While it has not been tested on Linux, it should work.
 Please refer to how to run locally or to make a release further in this Readme.

+### Notes for macOS

+It seems the application is not working correctly yet on mac.
+In best scenarios, you will have a white screen with a top bar.
+Fix in progress.

 ## Features